 If you enjoy the outdoors but LOVE flat-water kayaking, this is the trip for you!!
 Who knew there were so many amazing rivers, lakes and reservoirs in the desert - and so close to our base here in the red rocks of Sedona.
 We’ve been paddling these waters on day trips for years and we decided it’s time to share our playground and our favorite pastime on a week-long trip with you!

 Two one-way flights are required for this trip.
 You fly INTO Phoenix and you fly OUT OF Las Vegas at the end of the trip.
 You are responsible for your accommodation in Phoenix before the trip starts and in Las Vegas after the tour ends.
 This is a great opportunity to enjoy one of the Las Vegas shows.
 Look up your choices on-line and be sure and book your seat WAY in advance.

-Breakfast at the hotel then we’ll meet our kayak provider, drive a short distance to the river and launch our sit-on-top double kayaks for a 13-mile paddle on the Colorado River.
-There’s a great picture we’ll take of our group in the kayaks with the dam and bridge towering behind us.
-We’ll stop at all the amazing spots including Sauna Cave, Gold Strike Canyon and Arizona Hot Springs where we’ll lunch on the beach.
+Breakfast at the hotel before meeting our kayak provider, drive a short distance to the river and launch our sit-on-top double kayaks for a 12-mile paddle on the Colorado River.
+Our group in our kayaks will make a great picture with the dam and bridge towering behind us.
+We’ll stop and soak in all the amazing spots including Sauna Cave, Gold Strike Canyon and Arizona Hot Springs.
 It’s fabulous to soak in these natural hot pools.
+And it’s also fun to take a cold plunge into the Colorado.
+Lunch will be a picnic on the beach.
 On the paddle to Willow Beach take-out we may see big horn sheep staring down watching us pass.
 The scenery is incredible.
 Transport meets us at the take-out and returns us to our van.
-We drive 30 miles into Las Vegas and drop you, around 4pm, at the hotels that you’ve booked yourselves for this evening.
+We drive 30 miles into Las Vegas and drop you, around 4pm, at the hotel that you’ve booked yourselves for this evening.
 Tour ends.